aadyagupta20/R-projects/README.md

 - “ggplot2.”
 The Tidyverse, https://ggplot2.tidyverse.org/. (documentation)
 - “dplyr.”
 The Tidyverse, https://dplyr.tidyverse.org/. (documentation)
 - Grolemund, Garrett, and Hadley Wickham.
 R for Data Science.
 O’Reilly Media, 2018.

+## **Contact**

+Let me know if you'd like to personalize any section or add a GitHub Pages link if you’re publishing your HTML report too!